network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

         - name: Loopback0
           ipv4_address: 172.16.255.2

 We provide the most basic exmaple here.
-Please see `nornir's documentation <https://nornir.readthedocs.io/en/latest/tutorial/inventory.html>`__ on how you can structure the inventory according to your needs.
+Please see `nornir's documentation <https://nornir.readthedocs.io/en/latest/tutorial/inventory.html>`__ on how to structure the inventory according to your needs.

 A sample ``nr-config.yaml`` might look like this: